The Last of Us Part II: Critical response

 McKeand of VG247 described every character as "complex and human".
 Destructoid's Carter felt empathetic to the main characters, a sentiment echoed by IGN's Dornbush, who found Ellie's development particularly "riveting".
 Andrew Webster of The Verge praised the relationship between Ellie and Dina, though noted some dissonance in Ellie's behavior between gameplay and cutscenes.
 GameSpot's Plagge wrote that Abby's characterization led to a deeper connection to her than to Ellie, but found her character development incongruous with her "onslaught of combat against human enemies".
-Kotaku's MacLeod and VentureBeat's Dean Takahashi appreciated the diversity of characters; Oli Welsh of Eurogamer praised the representation of female and LGBT characters, calling it "a game about women".
+Kotaku's MacLeod and VentureBeat's Dean Takahashi appreciated the diversity of characters; Oli Welsh of Eurogamer praised the representation of female and LGBT characters, calling it "a game about women", and The Spinoff's Sam Brooks called it "a masterclass in how gaming can do inclusivity".
 NPR's Kline lauded the game's ability to "connect with every character, not just the main characters".
 Push Square's Barker wrote that the supporting characters "establish themselves extremely swiftly", and Game Informer's McNamara found their occasional absence alarming, having grown close to them.
 Conversely, some critics felt that the new supporting characters lacked the higher quality of the main characters and of Naughty Dog's previous work; Yannick Le Fur of Jeuxvideo.com wrote that characters such as Jesse and Manny were simply used to advance the narrative.
 Polygon's Myers and Vice's Zacny criticized the characters' inability to learn from their mistakes.

-Critics praised the cast's performances, particularly that of Ashley Johnson, Troy Baker, and Laura Bailey.
+Critics praised the cast's performances, particularly those of Ashley Johnson, Troy Baker, and Laura Bailey.
 Welsh of Eurogamer found Johnson's performance as Ellie to be "standout" due to her depiction of "rawness, vulnerability, and rage".
 GamesRadar+'s Avard considered Johnson's portrayal of suffering "nothing short of awards worthy", and found that Baker "steals some of Part 2's best scenes as Joel" by adding complexities that enrich the character and relationships.
 Dornbush of IGN wrote that Johnson added nuance to every element of Ellie, and commended Woodward's performance as Dina, especially during quieter moments.
 VG247's McKeand found that the performances made the narrative more powerful.